Ebikes: Everything I wish I knew before testing 22+ bikes

 Since eBikes have pedals, that are powered by YOU, the range is as far as you want to go!

-Only Throttle
+Throttle Only

 Most eBikes will only go about 15-20 Miles if you are using ONLY throttle before the battery is dead.